phalcon/documentation/docs/session.md

 to use this adapter you need the settings for Memcached and a [Phalcon\Storage\AdapterFactory][storage-adapter] object in order for the adapter to be created internally.

+The adapter sets the storage key prefix to `sess-memc-` and, as of 5.14.2, disables the storage adapters' prefix stripping (`stripPrefix` is set to `false` unless supplied): session ids are externally generated, so an id that happens to start with the prefix text must not address the same record as another session.

 The available options for Memcached are:

 | Name      | Description          |